Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 ##### Per Process Memory Threshold Limit

- - Per process usage Memory threshold is derived from the system memory
+ - Per process usage Memory threshold is derived from the overall system memory
 	 - INFO - 30%  of system memory
 	 - WARN - 40%  of system memory
 	 - CRITICAL - above 50% of system memory